2328 Broadway | 409-765-7834

 And Still We Rise… Galveston’s Juneteenth Story located in the carriage house of the 1859 Ashton Villa and overseen by Galveston Historical Foundation’s African American Heritage Committee, introduces the context and consequences of that announcement from 1865 to the present day, in a long journey towards “absolute equality.”

 Understanding the past offers an opportunity to be an advocate for a better life for all mankind. – Tommie Boudreaux, Chair of GFH’s African American Heritage Committee

-“Understanding the past offers an opportunity to be an advocate for a better life for all mankind,” explains Tommie Boudreaux, chair of GHF’s African American Heritage Committee.
-The exhibit draws from over 16 interviews, conducted by Boudreaux, as well as numerous historic documents and histories.
-The project was done in partnership with New Zealand’s Gibson Group, which recently worked with GHF on their award-winning Ship To Shore interactive experience at Galveston Historic Seaport and will utilize many of the same technological aspects featured there.
+The Galveston Juneteenth exhibit draws from over 16 interviews conducted by Boudreaux, as well as numerous historic documents and histories.
+The project was done in partnership with New Zealand’s Gibson Group, which recently worked with GHF on their award-winning Ship To Shore interactive experience at Galveston Historic Seaport and utilizes many of the same technological aspects featured there.

 In addition to the contemporary histories recorded, the site will feature numerous digital touchpoints to interact with the collected photos, stories, and research.
 It will also connect visitors to other island Juneteenth offerings.